PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 #.
 You'll notice that there is no message about putting the instrument
    in event mode.
 Since we were already in event mode, the instrument didn't perform the redundant step.

+#.
+The sample has been marked as a blank.
+The MEASUREMENT:TYPE block
+   in the run's journal entry will be set to "blank", instead of "sans".
+Had this been a transmission measurement, the block would have been set to "blank_transmission"

 >>> measure("Sample Name", CoarseZ=25, uamps=5, thickness=2.0, trans=True)
 Setup Larmor for transmission